• Skip to primary navigation

 Beef and Barley Stew

-There’s nothing like a warm, rich bowl of beef and barley stew to make a cold day feel cozy.
-This classic dish is loaded with tender beef, chewy barley, and a deeply flavorful broth, making it one of the most satisfying meals you can make in one pot.
+This classic dish, a traditional Northern European comfort stew, is loaded with tender beef, chewy barley, and a deeply flavorful broth, traditionally slow-simmered in beef stock and often using pearl barley for a chewy bite, making it one of the most satisfying meals you can make in one pot.

 I remember my grandmother making a huge batch in a slow-cooker, and the aroma of simmering beef and vegetables filled the whole house.